bennettslin/chord_app/README.md

 A quick and easy Ruby app
 -------------------------

-This is a short and simple program that runs in the console using the Highline gem.
+*Requires Highline gem.*

-It prints out the interval-class prime form and type of chord, if any, of a given set of pitch-classes inputted by the user in duodecimal form.
+This is a short and simple program that prints out the interval-class prime form and type of chord, if any, of a given set of pitch-classes inputted by the user in duodecimal form.

 Further coding to do:
 * check that pitches aren't repeated